mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 ---

-**Understanding "Root" and `sudo`**
+**Understanding `Root` and `sudo`**

-"Root" is the superuser in Unix-based systems with unrestricted access. `sudo` (superuser do) allows authorized users to execute commands as the superuser or another user. sudo is often needed to install programs on Unix-like systems because many system-level tasks, including software installation and configuration, require administrative privileges.
+`Root` is the superuser in Unix-based systems with unrestricted access. `sudo` (superuser do) allows authorized users to execute commands as the superuser or another user. sudo is often needed to install programs on Unix-like systems because many system-level tasks, including software installation and configuration, require administrative privileges.
 Be cautious when using sudo as it can modify system files.
 Learn more on the Wikipedia page about sudo.

 For example, on the macOS you logged in as a user don't have permission to add a file to one of the directories used by the operating system.